In this guide, I’ll break down all Toyota Prius generations, highlighting the best Prius years to buy and Toyota Prius’s worst years to avoid.

 Toyota Prius Generations

-The Toyota Prius, introduced in 1997 in Japan and globally in 2001, spearheaded the hybrid movement with its innovative design and technology.
+The Toyota Prius, introduced in 1997 in Japan and globally in 2001, spearheaded the hybrid movement with its innovative design and state-of-the-art technology.

 The first generation (WX10) set the benchmark for hybrid vehicles, boasting a 1.5-liter gasoline engine combined with an electric motor to offer enhanced fuel efficiency and reduced emissions compared to conventional gasoline-only cars.